Arpan23sep/DuelingOptimization/README.md

 -   alpha: The strong convexity parameter.
 Smallest eigenvalue of the hessian matrix.
 -   beta: The smoothness parameter.
 Largest eigenvalue of the hessian matrix.
 -   tolerance: Desired tolerance for convergence.
+-   D: A numeric value representing the diameter of the search space.
 -   f: A convex function representing the objective function to be minimized.

 #### Return